permoller/mastermind/README.md

 Implementation of the code breaker game Mastermind.

 __Directories:__
-- __GameLogic:__ Model classes and line comparing algorithm for the game.
+- __Mastermind.GameLogic:__ Model classes and line comparing algorithm for the game.
-- __MastermindConsoleApp:__ Console application for playing the game.
+- __Mastermind.ConsoleApp:__ Console application for playing the game.